Purchase a new stove and wondering the electric range wire size? As pros we can help advise on that.

 Most stove manufacturers provide several different options and types of stove range wire size including wire types, wires quality and amount and size per utility panel, the most common and the fastest wires for 6000 watt to 9000 watt of power.

 Due to the increased construction demand for construction industry, the standard in size can cause bottlenecks at the manufacturing sites.
-That’s why it is advised to design your projects so the minimum wattage to have on the panel is 40 amps.
+That’s why it is advised to design your projects so the minimum amperage of 100 amps and to have wire size on the panel is 40 amps. or 8AWG

 How do you wire an electric stove?